PrashanthReddy47/StockPricePrediction_LSTM/README.md

 ## Dependencies
 This project relies on the following libraries:
--	yfinance
--	pandas
--	numpy
--	matplotlib
--	keras
+-	yfinance, pandas, numpy, matplotlib, keras

 ### Make sure these libraries are installed before running the script.

 "This project was completed following the tutorial at https://www.youtube.com/watch?v=QIUxPv5PJOY&ab_channel=ComputerScience by Computer Science on YouTube.
 Thank you to Computer Science for sharing their knowledge and expertise in this video."